 Many kinds of berries are high in heart-healthy antioxidants.
 Meet some of the top varieties and get delicious ideas for enjoying them from a Johns Hopkins expert.

-“Antioxidants work everywhere in the body, including the heart,” says Johns Hopkins nutritionist Joshua Nachman, M.S., C.N.S., L.D.N.
-They’re best consumed in real, whole foods—not supplements—especially colorful fruits and vegetables.
+“Antioxidants work everywhere in the body, including the heart,” says Johns Hopkins registered dietitian Kathleen Johnson, M.A., R.D., L.D.N.
+They’re best consumed in real, whole foods — not supplements — especially colorful fruits and vegetables.

-Berries count among the best, most delicious, and most versatile sources of these phytonutrients (plant-based chemical compounds).
-The various types of berries contain slightly different qualities and amounts of these nutrients, so it’s great to mix them up in your diet.
-Just remember to eat berries in moderation, Nachman says, because they do contain sugar.
+Berries count among the most delicious and most versatile sources of these phytonutrients (plant-based chemical compounds).
+The various types of berries have slightly different qualities and amounts of these nutrients, so it’s great to mix them up in your diet.
+Just remember to eat berries in moderation, Johnson says, because they do contain sugar.
 “Fresh or frozen is better than dried,” he adds.
 “Dried berries have only 20 percent as many phytonutrients, and more sugar.”

 Although they contain more sugar than other berries (15 grams per cup, compared to 5 grams for raspberries), this easy-to-find berry contains many different types of phytonutrients.